minsilu/WildChat-MCP/README.md

 * **Scale:** A massive public corpus of user-ChatGPT interactions, filtered and processed for this analysis.

 **Key Research Questions:**
-* **Prompt Topic Distribution:** What are the most common themes users discuss with LLMs?
+* **Prompt Topic Distribution:** —  What are the most common themes users discuss with LLMs?
 We categorized interactions into distinct domains such as *coding, creative writing, reasoning, and education* to visualize the landscape of user intent.
-* **Conversation Length & Engagement:** How long are typical conversations?
-We analyzed turn counts to determine if certain topics (e.g., Coding) are associated with longer, more interactive debugging sessions compared to simple Q&A.
+* **Content Distribution:** - What are the top 15 programming languages used by programmers, based on the volume of conversations?
+What are the top 15 types of programming errors that programmers most frequently fail to resolve on their own, based on error frequency?
-* **Model Comparison:** Are there structural differences between responses from different model families?
-We compared metadata between models (e.g., GPT-3.5 vs. GPT-4) to see how user behavior shifts with model capability.
+* **Conversation Length and Engagement:** — How long are typical conversations?
+Are certain topics associated with longer or more interactive dialogues?
-* **Temporal Trends:** How has user interaction evolved over time?
-We mapped query volume and topic shifts before and after major model releases.
+* **Model Comparison:** — Are there stylistic or structural differences between responses from different models (e.g., GPT-4 vs. Claude vs. Gemini)?

 **Methodology:**
 * **Data Ingestion:** Loaded via the `datasets` library (`load_dataset("allenai/WildChat-4.8M")`).
 * **Cleaning:** Filtered out "General/Noise" conversations (prompts <10 chars) to focus on substantive interactions.
 * **Analytics:** Applied statistical aggregation on turn counts and topic frequencies.
+Because the conversation contains different languages, so I feed back the conversation into AI API to let AI generate the conversation topic and then I save the topic into a dataframe and count.
 * **Visualization:** Generated distribution graphs for topics and temporal heatmaps to reveal engagement patterns.

 ## 🌉 [Point 2/3] From Insights to MCP Tool Design